Jerry-licious/meme-the-spire/README.md

 **receiveUpdates**: Only applicable to [base collections](#base-collections).
 If set to true, this file will be overridden by the mod every time the game starts to install potential upgrades.

-**modifications**: The card modifications defined in this collection.
+**cardModifications**: The card modifications defined in this collection.
 Can be left undefined.

 **tooltips**: The tooltip memes defined in this collection.
 Can be left undefined.